Costas Georgiou

-Costas Georgiou (Κώστας Γεωργίου; 21 December 1951 – 10 July 1976), also known by his alias Colonel Callan, was a Cypriot-born British mercenary executed in Angola following the Luanda Trial for activities during the civil war phase of the Angolan War of Independence.
+Costas Georgiou (Κώστας Γεωργίου; 21 December 1951 – 10 July 1976), also known by his alias Colonel Callan, was a Greek Cypriot turned-mercenary who was executed following the Luanda Trial for activities during the Angolan Civil War after being captured by MPLA forces.

 Early life

 Georgiou was born in Cyprus in 1951, when the island was a British Crown colony.
 His family moved to London in 1963.

 British military career

 Georgiou joined the British Army and served, at first with distinction, in 1st Battalion, Parachute Regiment in Northern Ireland.
-He was credited as being one of the best marksmen in the unit.
+He was credited as one of the unit's best marksmen.
+Georgiou has been implicated as one of the participants in the Bloody Sunday massacre.
+During a hearing in 2000, a witness said he had fired 26 shots into the crowd.

-He later became involved with other paratroopers in an armed robbery on a Post Office on 18 February 1972.
-Georgiou was eventually sentenced to five years in prison.

 Despite later claiming to have been a colonel, Georgiou's highest British Army rank was that of corporal, and he never received officer training.
 Others state Georgiou was a private soldier.